top of page

 Her daughter was extremely bright for her age and had somehow managed to find a way around the parental controls Maya had put in place.

 “Oh, shit.”
-She’d gained access to Kids Chat, a kids-only private message board that was anything but.
+She’d gained access to Kids Chat, a website with a kids-only private message board that was anything but.

 Maya opened up a new browser page and read about Kids Chat.
 The site targeted children from the age of ten to eighteen and, supposedly, could only be used with a parent’s permission.
 It billed itself as a place where kids could have innocent conversations about their favorite toys or games, school, or even to grumble about their teachers or parents without getting into trouble.